Skip to the main content

 • Strength Required Lift up to 10 kg

 Sonographers often work with patients who are anxious.
-They assist patients on and off examining tables.
+They help patients get on and off examining tables.
 They may experience unpleasant sights and odours, and medically stressful situations.
 Working in awkward positions can cause repetitive strain injuries.

 Interests & Abilities